wordofwarning/wordofwarning.org/current/2025-turn/programme/index.md

 ---
 # CONFIGURATION
-layout: 2024-turn
+layout: 2025-turn
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Turn 2024" # the name of the artist or company
+artist: "Turn 2025" # the name of the artist or company
-show: "Programme Notes" # the name of the show
+show: "Programme" # the name of the show
 artist_size: 1
 show_size: 4
 header_image:
-season: "Turn 22|3|2024, Programme Notes"
+season: "Turn 4|4|2025, Programme"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values